-Beginning with students who enter high school in the 2029-2030 school year, at least two credits in future skills that are aligned with subject area content expectations developed by MDE and approved by the State Board of Education must be successfully completed for high school graduation.

-These credits would be earned by completing a half credit each in personal finance and workplace development.
-The remaining credit could be earned by completing:
+Beginning with students who enter high school in the 2029-2030 school year, the bill would require one credit in future skills that are aligned with subject area content expectations developed by MDE and approved by the State Board of Education to be successfully completed for high school graduation.
+This credit would be earned by completing a half credit each in personal finance and workplace development.